 - Loss resolution affects developmental residual.

-More specific relationships have been empirically tested through ongoing programs of research.
+More specific relationships have been empirically tested [PDF] through ongoing programs of research.

 - Individual's ability to content with new stressors is directly related to the ability to mobilize resources needed.